PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ### Purchase & Connect Domain ![required-shield]
 ------
-In order to provide easy accesss for miners to your mining pool, purchasing your own domain is recomened.
+In order to provide easy access for miners to your mining pool, purchasing your own domain is recommended.
 1. Purchase your domain name
 > There are many domain registration service providers.
-Pick any of providers here and create your own unique, eye-catching, and easy-to-remmeber domain name. ex)<a href="http://ocash.network" target="_blank">`ocash.network`</a>
+Pick any of the providers here and create your own unique, eye-catching, and easy-to-remember domain name. ex)<a href="http://ocash.network" target="_blank">`ocash.network`</a>
 > For this tutorial, we use <a href="http://domains.google/" target="_blank">Google Domains</a>

-   - Login your Google account
+   - Login to your Google account
-   - Search domain name that you wish for
+   - Search the domain name that you wish for
-   - Select alternates if it's already exit
+   - Select alternates if it's already exist
    - Make a purchase

 2. Connect your domain